Raspberry Yogurt Bites

 3. Easy to Make: With just a few simple ingredients and steps, this recipe is quick and easy to prepare.
 It’s a great activity to involve your little ones in, making snack time fun and interactive.

-4. Versatile: You can customize this recipe by using different types of yogurt (Greek, dairy-free, etc.) and experimenting with other fruits like strawberries, blueberries, or peaches.
+4. Versatile: You can customize these by using different types of yogurt (Greek, dairy-free, etc.) and experimenting with other fruits like strawberries, blueberries, or peaches.

 Storage Instructions: